Bioconductor/bioconductor.org/content/help/newsletters/2014_October.md

 During Developer Day at BioC 2014, Levi Waldron's discussion of his biocMultiAssay project generated a good deal of interest in the community.
-This effort, lead by Levi, Vince, Kasper and Martin, aims to create `Bioconductor` tools for the efficient manipulation and analysis of multi-assay omics experiments.
+This effort, led by Levi, Vince, Kasper and Martin, aims to create `Bioconductor` tools for the efficient manipulation and analysis of multi-assay omics experiments.